meshcloud/meshcloud-docs/docs/meshstack.metadata-tags.md

 > meshStack currently supports tags on [meshCustomers](meshcloud.customer.md), [meshProjects](meshcloud.project.md), [meshLandingZones](meshcloud.landing-zones.md) and [meshPaymentMethods](meshcloud.payment-methods.md).
 > Additionally, it is also possible to supply [default tags on meshUsers](#tags-on-meshusers) and [meshCustomerUserGroups](meshstack.customer-group-sync.md) are freely taggable via the meshStack API.

-meshStack often acts as an organization's central registry of cloud environments and services.
+meshStack acts as an organization's central registry of cloud environments and services.
 It therefore needs to cover a wide range of use cases for orchestrating organizational processes across multiple clouds, including;

 - centralized management and configuration of [cloud platforms](./meshcloud.platforms.md)